grea09/color/doc/heart.md

 *Example*: When adding the step $make(tea)$ in the plan to solve the subgoal that needs tea being made, we also introduce a decomposition flaw that will need this composite step replaced by its method using a decomposition resolver.
 In order to decompose a composite action into a plan, all existing links are transposed to the initial and goal step of the selected method, while the composite action and its links are removed from the plan.
 The main differences between HiPOP and HEART in our implementations are the functions of flaw selection and the handling of the results (one plan for HiPOP and a plan per cycle for HEART).
-In HiPOP, the flaw selection is made by prioritizing the decomposition flaws. @bechon_hipop_2014 state that it makes the full resolution faster.
+In HiPOP, the flaw selection is made by prioritizing the decomposition flaws.
+Bechon _et al._ [-@bechon_hipop_2014] state that it makes the full resolution faster.
 However, it also loses opportunities to obtain abstract plans in the process.

 ## Cycles